Tanaguru/RGAA3-2016/docs/Rule-4-2-1.md

 ##### Test2

-If **Set1** is not empty, check the presence in the content of page a mention or a link that like following expression:
+For each element of **Set1**, check the presence in the content of page a mention or a link that like following expression:
  - text transcription
  - transcription
  - transcription textuelle